UoMResearchIT/region-estimators/README.md

 	'''
 	sensors: list of sensors as pandas.DataFrame (one row per sensor) Required columns:
-                'sensor_id' (INDEX: integer): identifier for sensor (must be unique to each sensor) 'latitude' (float): latitude of sensor location
+                'sensor_id' (INDEX): identifier for sensor (must be unique to each sensor) 'latitude' (numeric): latitude of sensor location
-                'longitude' (float): longitude of sensor location
+                'longitude' (numeric): longitude of sensor location
+                'name' (string (Optional): Human readable name of sensor

         regions: list of regions as pandas.DataFrame  (one row per region) Required columns:
-                'region_id' (INDEX: string): identifier for region (must be unique to each region) 'geom' (shapely.wkt/geom.wkt):  Multi-polygon representing regions location and shape.
+                'region_id' (INDEX): identifier for region (must be unique to each region) 'geom' (shapely.wkt/geom.wkt):  Multi-polygon representing regions location and shape.

-        actuals: list of sensor values as pandas.DataFrame (one row per timestamp) Required columns:
+        actuals: list of actual sensor values as pandas.DataFrame (one row per timestamp) Required columns:
                 'timestamp' (string): timestamp of actual reading
-                'sensor' (integer): ID of sensor which took actual reading (must match sensors.sensor_id above) 'value' (float): scalar value of actual reading
+                'sensor': ID of sensor which took actual reading (must match with a sensors.sensor_id in sensors (in value and type))
+                'value' (numeric): scalar value of actual reading
 	'''

 estimator = RegionEstimatorFactory.region_estimator(method_name, df_sensors, df_regions, df_actuals)